-During the year ended December 31, 2020, we continued to execute our capital recycling program, whereby we sold properties outside of our core markets and redeployed proceeds to either fund property acquisitions in our target secondary growth markets, or repay outstanding debt.
+During the year ended December 31, 2022, we continued to execute our capital recycling program, whereby we sold properties outside of our core markets and redeployed proceeds to either fund property acquisitions in our target secondary growth markets, or repay outstanding debt.
 We expect to continue to execute our capital recycling plan and sell non-core properties as reasonable disposition opportunities become available.
-During the year ended December 31, 2020, we sold six non-core properties, located in Charlotte, North Carolina, Maple Heights, Ohio, Champaign, Illinois, and Austin, Texas, which are summarized in the table below (dollars in thousands):
+During the year ended December 31, 2022, we sold five non-core properties, located in Jupiter, Florida, Parsippany, New Jersey, Boston Heights, Ohio, Columbus, Ohio, and Allen, Texas which are summarized in the table below (dollars in thousands):

-The table below summarizes the components of operating income from the real estate and related assets disposed of during the years ended December 31, 2020, 2019, and 2018, respectively (dollars in thousands):
+The table below summarizes the components of operating income from the real estate and related assets disposed of during the years ended December 31, 2022, 2021, and 2020, respectively (dollars in thousands):

-(1)Includes an $8.1 million gain on sale of real estate, net.
+(2)Includes a $10.1 million gain on sale of real estate, net, from five property sales.

 Real Estate Held for Sale

-At December 31, 2020, we had three properties classified as held for sale, located in Boston Heights, Ohio, Rancho Cordova, California, and Champaign, Illinois.
-We considered these assets to be non-core to our long term strategy.
+At December 31, 2022, we had one property classified as held for sale, located in Columbia, South Carolina.
+We consider this asset to be non-core to our long term strategy.

-The table below summarizes the components of the assets and liabilities held for sale reflected on the accompanying consolidated balance sheet (dollars in thousands):
+The table below summarizes the components of the assets held for sale at December 31, 2022 reflected on the accompanying consolidated balance sheet (dollars in thousands):

 Fair market value for this asset was calculated using Level 3 inputs (defined in Note 6 “Mortgage Notes Payable and Credit Facility”), which were determined using a negotiated sales price from an executed purchase and sale agreement with a third party.
 We continue to evaluate our properties on a quarterly basis for changes that could create the need to record impairment.
 Future impairment losses may result, and could be significant, should market conditions deteriorate in the markets in which we hold our assets or we are unable to secure leases at terms that are favorable to us, which could impact the estimated cash flow of our properties over the period in which we plan to hold our properties.
 Additionally, changes in management’s decisions to either own and lease long-term or sell a particular asset will have an impact on this analysis.